MonashBioinformaticsPlatform/bio-ansible/README.md

 # Bio-Ansible

-> Do bioinformatics, not sys-admining - run the playbook and get back to work !
+> Do bioinformatics not sys-admining - run the playbook and get back to work !

 ## Content